cosyne2024-sos/awesome-vision-neuroscience/README.md

 <a name="neurreps" />

 ## Neural Representations

+[comment]: <> (Articles are sorted in first author's surname alphabetical order; if there are more papers from the same first author, you should order them based on the alphabetical order of the article's Title)

 * [**Representation Learning in Sensory Cortex: a theory** (2014) <br /> *Fabio Anselmi and Tomaso Poggio* <br />](https://dspace.mit.edu/handle/1721.1/100191)
 * [**Understanding Human Object Vision: A Picture Is Worth a Thousand Representations** (2023) <br /> *Stefania Bracci and Hans P. Op de Beeck* <br />](https://www.annualreviews.org/doi/abs/10.1146/annurev-psych-032720-041031)